Showing posts with label Olympus WorkSpace. Show all posts

 See this article about exposure, gamma curves, and tonal data...

-4. Practical discussion on ETTR and Olympus
+4. Practical discussion about ETTR and Olympus

 Here are a few practical Tips: